eggx-io/manual/README.md

 ### Projects

 Projects are the biggest part of each semester, they are something you don't want to miss!
-At the beginning of each semester, we hold an 'Intro to Projects' talk which is where you'll really get to know more about what projects actuall are, you'll also be able to choose a `domain` and find teammates.
+At the beginning of each semester, we hold an 'Intro to eggX' talk which is where you'll really get to know more about what projects actuall are, you'll also be able to choose a `domain` and find teammates.

 To participate in projects, you will need to declare the following:

-- Your teammates: you will work in teams of 4
+- Your experience in coding
-- Your project's domain
+- Your membership type
-- A project description (explained later)
+- Your preferred project domain

-**All projects (that follow the ground-rules) will be accepted, no question**, and we will assign a mentor to your team.
-Your mentor will guide you through the process of completing your project and will lead team meetups.
+This semester (Fall-2020), we're working on building a game like the popular invention game, "Little Alchemy".
+You may be placed in a team of 3-4 based on overall numbers and experience.
+Everyone will be building the same game, just in different ways.
+Our hope is for everyone to come together at the end and see how just these 3 programming domains (frontend, backend & mobile) work together to shape the technology we use on a daily basis.
+You'll hopefully learn more than just how to code or how to design, you'll be able to think critically of and even begin to critisize existing software in the real world.
+We will assign a mentor to you/your team who will guide you through the process of completing your project and will lead team meetups.

 #### Project Domains

 A project's domain is a generalized field that a project is a part of.
-We allow members to choose between 4 domains: `mobile`, `web`, `ai`, and `theory`.
+We allow members to choose between 3 domains: `mobile`, `frontend`, `backend`.

 1. The mobile domain is for any project that deals with mobile applications.
-A project in this domain must be able to be demoed on an Android or iOS device.
+A project in this domain must be able to be demoed on a physical/virtual Android device.
+Google Play fees my apply to you if you choose to publish your app on the store.
+Unfortunately, we are unable to facilitate iOS development at this time.

-2. The web domain is for projects that live online.
+2. The frontend domain is for projects that live online.
 So that ranges from websites to webapps to native web solutions.
 Projects in this domain must have a primary web entrypoint and must be hosted.

 3. The AI domain is, as the name implies, for Artificial Intelligence (and Machine Learning/Deep Learning) projects.
 We work with Carleton's AI Society to provide this domain, and anyone who wants to venture into this exiting new area, will do so through their curriculum.

-4. The theory domain is for projects that focus on the theory of Computer Science.
-Such a project will focus on analyzing/designing/implementing algorithms, architectures and other theoretical concepts.
+4. The backend domain is for projects that focus on building offline/endpoint code.
+Projects in this domain will focus on writing algorithms and designing data structures among other concepts.

-#### Project Description

-A project description is a run-down of what your project is.
-It includes:

-- the name of your project
-- an overview of your project
-- why you want to pursue the project
-- tools you'll need (think as big as you want)

-You should come together with your team to decide on the above points.
-We reccomend you do this at the 'Into to Projects' talk because you'll be able to submit your project description immediately and get started.

-If you missed the 'Intro to Projects' talk, your team can also submit the project description via the [eggX Share](https://eggx.io/share) .
-If you haven't setup your team yet, that can also be done from the eggX Share.

 ## End

 [_back to top_](#eggx-manual)

 That's it folks!
-Anything else that we missed in this document can be found at our website: [eggx.io](https://eggx.io) .
-If you still can't find what you're looking for, send us an email at help@eggx.io
+Anything else that we missed in this document can be found at our website: [eggx.io](https://eggx.io).
+If you still can't find what you're looking for, send us an email at info@eggx.io

 Have fun!